influxdata/influxdb/query/docs/SPEC.md

 #### Join

 Join merges two or more input streams into a single output stream.
-Input tables are matched on their partition keys and then each of their records are joined into a single output table.
+Input tables are matched on their group keys and then each of their records are joined into a single output table.
-The output table partition key will be the same as the input table.
+The output table group key will be the same as the input table.

 The join operation compares values based on equality.